-When assigned to write an editorial piece, you must understand the qualities and characteristics of an editorial that will appeal to the reader.
+When assigned to write an editorial piece, you must understand the characteristics of an editorial that appeal to the reader.

 What is an Editorial?

-The term editorial refers to a leading article that expresses the editors ideas and explains the issue at hand.
-Just because it is an opinion piece doesn't mean that the author can put their thoughts on paper without conducting research and considering the facts.
+An editorial is an article that expresses the editor's ideas and explains the issue at hand.
+Just because it is an opinion piece doesn’t mean that the author can write their thoughts merely.
+They can not write an editorial without conducting research and considering the facts.

 The aim of an editorial is to present an issue clearly and propose a solution to get rid of it.
-Author's need to address the people currently facing the issue and tell them what can be done to deal with the situation.
+Author’s need to address the people currently facing the issue.
+They also need to tell them what can be done to deal with the situation.
 If necessary, the author must speak to the government, asking them to take appropriate measures to help combat the situation.

-Considering the research and effort that goes into writing an editorial, it is safe to say that they are similar to a research paper.
+Considering the research and effort that goes into writing an editorial, they can be considered similar to a research paper.

 Types of an Editorial

 Typically, there are four different types of editorials, where each serves a unique purpose.

 Below is a detailed description of these types.